-- Jesus our Lord, arise, Scatter our enemies, And make them fall!
+- 2. Jesus our Lord, arise,

+Scatter our enemies,

+And make them fall!

-Let thy Almighty aid!
+Let thy almighty aid

-Our sure defence be made, Our souls on thee be stay'd, Lord hear our call!
+Our sure defence be made,

-- 3. Come, thou incarnate Word,

-Gird on thy mighty sword,

-Our pray'r attend!

-Come and thy people bless,

-And give thy word success;
+Our souls ou thee be stay'd;

+Lord, hear our call!

+- c.
+Come thou inearnate Word, Gird on thy mighty sword, Our pray'r attend!
+Come and thy people bless, And give thy word success; Spirit of holiness, On us descend!

+- 4. Come holy comforter,

+Thy sucred winners bom

+In this glad hour!

+Thou who almighty art,

+Now rule in ev'ry heart,

+And ne'er from us depart,

-Spirit of holiness,
+Spirit of pow'r!

-On us descend!

-- 4. Come, holy comforter, Thy sacred witness bear In this glad hour!
-Thou, who Almighty art, Now rule in evey heart, And ne'er from us depart Spirit of pow'r.

-- 5. To thee great one in three, Eternal praises be,
+To the great one in three, Eternal praises be, Hence eveninore!
+His sov'reign majesty May we in glory see, And to eternity, Love and adore!

-Hence ever more!

-His sov'reign majesty

-May we in glory see,

-And to eternity,

-Love and adore.